Clinton (Qld)

 Clinton has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Clinton's population is estimated at around 6827 as of November 2025.
-This reflects an increase of 657 people, a growth of 10.6% since the 2021 Census which reported a population of 6170 people.
-The change is inferred from the resident population of 6798 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, along with an additional three validated new addresses since the Census date.
-This level of population equates to a density ratio of 1095 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
-Clinton's growth of 10.6% since the 2021 census exceeded that of the SA4 region (6.7%) and the SA3 area, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by natural growth contributing approximately 41.0% of overall population gains during recent periods, although all drivers including interstate migration and overseas migration were positive factors.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the estimated population of Clinton (Qld) as of Feb 2026 is around 6,827.
+This reflects an increase of 657 people since the 2021 Census, which reported a population of 6,170.
+The change was inferred from AreaSearch's estimate of 6,798 residents following examination of ABS ERP data released in June 2024 and validation of three new addresses since the Census date.
+This level of population results in a density ratio of 1,095 persons per square kilometer, similar to averages seen across locations assessed by AreaSearch.
+Clinton's growth rate of 10.6% since the 2021 Census exceeded both the SA4 region (6.8%) and the SA3 area, indicating it as a growth leader in the region.
+Natural growth contributed approximately 41.0% of overall population gains during recent periods, with all drivers including interstate migration and overseas migration being positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-Considering projected demographic shifts, a significant population increase in the top quartile of national non-metropolitan areas is forecast, with the Clinton (Qld) statistical area (Lv2) expected to increase by 1658 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 21.1% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 using 2022 as the base year.
+For areas not covered by this data or years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings from the ABS Greater Capital Region projections released in 2023 using 2022 data for each age cohort when utilising state projections.
+Future population dynamics anticipate a significant increase in the top quartile of regional areas across the nation, with Clinton expected to increase by 1,642 persons to 2041 based on aggregated SA2-level projections, reflecting an overall increase of 21.1% over the 17 years.

 Frequently Asked Questions - Population